The Last Command (1928 film): Plot

 When the Bolsheviks capture the train on which they are traveling, she pretends to despise him.
 Instead of having him shot out of hand like his officers, she suggests they have him stoke coal into the locomotive all the way to Petrograd, where he will be publicly hanged.
-This however is a ruse to keep him alive and, when everyone on board is drunk, she helps him escape, giving him back the pearl necklace to finance his way out of the country.
+This is a ruse to keep him alive and, when everyone on board is drunk, she helps him escape, giving him back the pearl necklace to finance his way out of the country.
 Sergius jumps from the train, then watches in horror as it tumbles off a nearby bridge into the icy river below, taking Natalie with it.
 This moment is when Sergius develops his head twitch.

 Ten years later, Sergius is reduced to poverty, eking out a living as a Hollywood extra.
 When he and the director finally meet, Sergius recognizes him.
 Leo, in an ironic act calculated to humiliate him, casts him as a Russian general in a battle scene.
 He is directed to give a speech to a group of actors playing his dispirited men.
 When one soldier tries to incite a mutiny, telling the general that "you've given your last command", he whips the man in the face as instructed, just as he had once struck Leo.
 Losing his grip on reality, he imagines himself genuinely on the battlefield, besieged by enemies, and passionately urges his men to fight for Russia.
 Overstraining himself, he dies, inquiring with his last words if they have won.
 Moved, Leo tells him they have.
 The assistant remarks, "That guy was a great actor."
-Leo replies, "He was more than a great actor - he was a great man."
+Leo replies, "He was more than a great actor – he was a great man."